levitsky/pyteomics/doc/source/data.rst

    The :py:func:`fdr` function estimates the FDR in a set of PSMs by counting the decoy matches.
 Since it is using the :py:func:`is_decoy` function, the warning above applies.
-You can supply a custom function so that :py:func:`fdr` works for your data. :py:func:`fdr` can also be imported from,
-    :py:mod:`auxiliary`, where it has no default for :py:func:`is_decoy`.
+You can supply a custom function so that :py:func:`fdr` works for your data. :py:func:`fdr` can also be imported from :py:mod:`auxiliary`, where it has no default for :py:func:`is_decoy`.

    The :py:func:`!filter` function works like :py:func:`chain`, but instead of yielding all PSMs, it filters them to a certain level of FDR.
 PSM filtering